meganyyu/Prolific/README.md

 - **Category:** Social
 - **Mobile:** Designed to embrace the mobile experience.
-    - Users can add to a story thread using multiple forms of short media, including text up to 140 characters, 1-3 photos at a time, or up to a 15 second video (arbitrary limits, need to consider).
+    - Users can add to a story thread using multiple forms of short media, including text, photos, or time-limited video.
     - Push notifications: users will receive push notifications if users they're following have posted a new starter thread, if a thread they've contributed to has been updated, if their friends have started a new private thread with them, etc.
 - **Story:** Finish-the-sentence style posting.
     - Users can post their own starter threads in the form of text and other short media... and other users can continue the thread with their own media!
     - Can form private threads with friends: invite a certain number of people to a story and the story will only be visible for that group of users to view and respond to.
-    - Value: a continuous thread of creativity ~ users interact with content not just as consumers and reactors, but as co-creators.
+    - Value: a continuous thread of creativity ~ users interact with content not just as consumers and reactors, but as *co-creators*.
-- **Market:** People with a creative spark! (still refining direction/market)
+- **Market:** People with a creative spark!
-    - Core market: everyday creatives
+    - Core market: everyday creatives looking for a community
     - People who don't want to just passively consume media that others create, but actively become a part of that creative process.
-    - If I'm able to implement the private group idea (which could be very complicated), this might become
+    - If I'm able to implement the private group idea (which could be very complicated), this might become a game that works well for smaller social groups
 - **Habit:** Encourages regular interaction
-    - Content: new starter threads will continuously be posted by users themselves
+    - Content: new starter threads will continuously be posted by users themselves, which are then continued with snippets submitted by other users
     - Users who follow a thread will be prompted to return to that thread when a new winning snippet has been selected, even if the user doesn't regularly check the app otherwise.
 - **Scope:** Core idea is clearly defined.
     - Although adding support for multiple forms of media and multiple types of threads will take time, even a stripped down form of the app will accomplish the core goal: co-creating stories with other humans :)